-If you need funds, be it for starting a new business, expanding your current business or for managing daily business expenses, you must have heard the term loans.
+If you need funds, be it for starting a new business, expanding your current business, or managing daily business expenses, you must have heard of the various types of term loans.
 Such loans are tailor-made to meet the specific financial need of a business.

-A term loan is comparatively the most uncomplicated type of a business loan; where you borrow a specific amount from the lender, and in return, agree to pay back the loan amount plus interest over a set period of time.
-Payments are usually made on a monthly basis.
+A term loan is comparatively the most uncomplicated type of a business loan, where you borrow a specific amount from the lender, and in return, agree to pay back the loan amount plus interest over a set period.
+Payments are usually made every month.

-Lenders, usually banks or special institutions, make an assessment of the borrower’s financial condition before lending the money.
-Major benefits of a term loan are flexibility in repayment, quick disbursal of funds and minimal documentation.
+Lenders, usually banks or specialized institutions, assess the borrower’s financial condition before lending the money.
+Significant benefits of a term loan are flexibility in repayment, quick disbursal of funds, and minimal documentation.

 Types of Term Loans

 Now that you know what a term loan is, you must also know the types of term loans to make an informed business decision.
-Term loans are classified based on the loan tenor, i.e., the time period you need the funds for.
-Therefore, the types of term loans are – Short-term, Medium-term and Long-term.
+Term loans are classified based on the loan tenor, i.e., the period you need the funds for.
+Therefore, the types of term loans are – Short-term, Medium-term, and Long-term.

 Let’s talk about each of the types of term loans in detail:

 Short Term Loans

 A short-term loan is usually for 1 to 2 years.
-A short-term loan is often required to meet the day-to-day business needs, or the working capital requirements of a business.
-There are several sources of short-term loan, including a loan from a Commercial bank, Trade Credit, Discounting Bills of Exchange, Factoring and more.
+A short-term loan is often required to meet the day-to-day business needs or the working capital requirements of a business.
+There are several sources of short-term loans, including a loan from a Commercial bank, Trade Credit, Discounting Bills of Exchange, Factoring, and more.

 Short-term loans carry a higher interest rate when compared to the long-term loan.
 Also, it may involve even weekly repayment if the term of the loan is very short.
-It is a general rule – shorter the term and the easier a loan is to get, the higher is the interest rate.
-One must be very careful when going for this type of term loan as it not only involves a higher interest rate, charges may also be on the higher if you default on repayments.
+It is a general rule – shorter the term, and the easier a loan is to get, the higher is the interest rate.
+One must be very careful when going for this type of term loan as it not only involves a higher interest rate, charges may also be on the higher side if you default on repayments.